bobeyerjohnson/csv_event_generator/README.md

    2 csv files:
 1) Events File - This contains all the events and possible event properites that will be used for data generation
 2) Flows File - "Flows" referers to the "flows" or "path" that events will occur.
 This gives structure to the order in which events will be performed and is fundemental to creating trends and behaviors in the data
+3) Lookup Table File - csv file that takes in values and assigns a single value for each property per Id

    Example template for both of thes files can be found [here](https://docs.google.com/spreadsheets/d/1b0LrIq6rxfB5uJaZGDOg9VxvtkabRAym2mgwMC9T0ME/edit?usp=sharing)